cyndilopez/high-spot-mixtape-changes/README.md

 *Error handling* - If any of the fields: "songs", "playlists", "users" is missing, or if the fields' values are empty arrays or not of type array, then the program stops running and sends a custom error message to the user

-**Format of changes file**  The changes file is a JSON containing the changes you wish to apply to the mixtapes JSON.
+**Format of changes file**<br>
+The changes file is a JSON containing the changes you wish to apply to the mixtapes JSON.
 The JSON can take three fields which represent **playlist** actions: "add", "update", and "delete".

 The **add** action adds a playlist to the current list of playlists and should be in the following format: